-Tax collectors appealed to Louis XV, but he told them to handle it themselves.
-However, because the French government was losing out on taxes, laws were soon passed laws making it illegal for anyone to buy smuggled goods.
-The new laws still did not deter Mandrin from smuggling.
-Instead, he began to target employees from an outsourced operation known as the Ferme générale that collected taxes and duties on behalf of the King.
-Mandrin did this by forcing employees to buy his goods at gunpoint, which is reported in the following story about an employee forced to buy tobacco in 1754:
+Because of Mandrin’s antics, tax collectors appealed to Louis XV, but he told them to handle the problem themselves, although because the French government was losing out on taxes, laws were soon passed that made it illegal for anyone to buy smuggled goods.
+Nonetheless, the new laws did not deter Mandrin from smuggling.
+He instead began to target employees from an outsourced operation known as the Ferme générale that collected taxes and duties on behalf of the King and forced some of these employees to buy his goods at gunpoint, which is reported in the following story from 1754:

 “The poor man endeavored to protest; but the great sabre, the pistols, the ferocious aspect of the man [Mandrin], and, above all, the fifty-two bayonets which he could see through his open window gleaming in the sun, took from him any thought of resistance.
 He allowed the mules to be driven in to his court, assisted in unloading them, and counted out the amount politely demanded by the bandit.
 As soon as he received the money, the chief gave the collector a receipt in due form, signed Le Capitaine Mandrin.”

 Incidents like that infuriated the tax collectors, and they then sought help from the Royal Army.
-In the meantime, Mandrin sought refuge in Savoy, near Pont-de-Beauvoisin and believed himself safe.
+In the meantime, Louis Mandrin sought refuge in Savoy, near Pont-de-Beauvoisin and believed himself safe.
 The tax collectors by this point were fed up and they illegally entered Savoy, disguised themselves as ordinary peasants, and seized Mandrin at Rochefort-en-Novalaise.
-When the King of Savoy, Charles Emmanuel III (relative to the ill-fated princesse de Lamballe), learned what had happened, he protested and wrote to Louis XV, demanding that Mandrin be returned.
-Louis XV agreed, but the tax collectors desirous to be rid of Mandrin once and for all held a speedy trial and executed him before Louis XV’s letter reached them.
+When the King of Savoy, Charles Emmanuel III (relative to the ill-fated princesse de Lamballe), learned what had happened, he protested and wrote to Louis XV, demanding that Louis Mandrin be returned.
+Louis XV agreed, but the tax collectors desirous to be rid of Mandrin once and for all held a speedy trial.

 Mandrin’s trial took place on 24 May 1755.
-He was found guilty and sentenced to be broken on the wheel, a penalty reserved for only the worst offenders as it was an extremely cruel punishment.
-Two days later, on 26 May, Mandrin was taken to place aux Clercs in Valence, Drôme.
+He was found guilty, sentenced, and quickly executed before Louis XV’s letter could reach them.
+Mandrin’s execution involved being broken on the wheel, a penalty reserved for only the worst offenders as it was an extremely cruel punishment.
+Two days later, on 26 May, Louis Mandrin was taken to place aux Clercs in Valence, Drôme.
 There six thousand spectators waited to witness his execution, which was described in the following way:

 “For the Reparation of which, and the other Crimes proved against him, we have condemned the said Lewis Mandrin to be delivered to the Execution of Justice, to be stripped to his Shirt, with a Rope about his Neck, and a Writing affixed to him, containing these Word in large Characters, ‘The Chief of Smugglers of Criminals guilty of High Treason, of Assassins, Robbers, and Disturbers of the Public Peace,’ holding in his Hand a lighted Wax Candle of the Weight of two Pounds, before the Cathedral Church of Valence in Dauphiny, where the said Mandrin, bare-headed and kneeling, shall declare with a loud Voice, that he begs Pardon of God, of the King, and the Officers of Justice, for all the Crimes and Villainies by him committed.
 He shall then be taken to the Place of Execution, and there have his Arms, Legs, Thighs, and back broken while alive, on a Scaffold prepared for that Purpose, and at length be put on a Wheel with his Face turned towards Heaven, where he is to end his Life.”